a2life/shogi-board/readme.md

 then

 <code>npm run dev</code>  to run dev server
  - this will run the project.
-It is currently configured to show three shogi-boards.
+It is currently configured to show four shogi-boards.
 First one is a simple three move tsume with forward and back button. click on the board will also advance the move.
 Right click to move back.
  - Second board shows simple hisshi program. source is in kifu format  and embedded in 'initialSetup' object array.
  - Third board shows piece moves with some branching.
- - Those initial setups are in JavaScript section of index.html,  contained in 'initialSetup' array.
+ - Fourth board is created from Kakinoki-style kifu list.
- - more description to come once code development progresses.
+ - Data to render those boards are in JavaScript section of index.html,  contained in 'initialSetup' array.
  - Behavior and parameters are almost identical to those described in web-shogi-board project from 8 years ago, but still missing features from old project.
 The project 8 years ago was written with PHP and JavaScript with liberal use of JQuery library functions.
 This project will be without any JQuery.
 Modern TypeScript/JavaScript features will be sufficient and finally kifu parser is also written in JavaScript(TypeScript), not that I am avoiding PHP, rather I am much more comfortable with concept of client side processing.
  - The previous project relied on modx CMS as a framework.
-There will be no restriction on hosting service as long as it supports modern JavaScript.
+This new setup do not rely on specific CMS.
+Only thing required will be for the hosting side to provide data in Javascript array.

 <code>npm run build </code> to build project